- Excellent customer service

 Advanced Features

 Outside of the connection itself, VPN Unlimited lets you manage your account and switch between protocols within the app.
-It includes a DNS firewall that keeps compromised websites from stealing your information or downloading malware.
+It once included a DNS firewall that blocked all sites associated with malware, but this now costs extra as part of the MonoDefense suite.

 VPN Unlimited Features Overview